-- Timer counter will load the current value of the Compare Register and start decrementing as configured by TIMDEC. - Timer output will set depending on the TIMOUT configuration. - Transmit shifters controlled by this timer will either output their start bit value, or load the shift register from the shift buffer and output the first bit, as configured by SSTART.
+- Timer output will set depending on the TIMOUT configuration. - Transmit shifters controlled by this timer will either output their start bit value, or load the shift register from the shift buffer and output the first bit, as configured by SSTART.